quozd/awesome-dotnet/README.md

 * [DotNetOpenAuth](https://github.com/DotNetOpenAuth/DotNetOpenAuth) - A C# implementation of the OpenID, OAuth and InfoCard protocols
 * [Thinktecture IdentityModel](https://github.com/thinktecture/Thinktecture.IdentityModel.45) - Helper library for identity & access control in .NET 4.5 and MVC4/Web API.
 * [OAuth](https://github.com/danielcrenna/oauth) - A very lightweight library for generating OAuth 1.0a signatures written in C#
+* [SocialEmailLogin](https://www.nuget.org/packages/SocialEmailLogin) - A library allowing the user to login via social networks such as Facebook, Google, Yahoo, Microsoft Live, LinkedIn and Twitter.

 ## Build Automation